-13 Night Transatlantic Eastbound (San Juan To Malaga) Sail Date: April 15, 2012 Cabin Type: Balcony Traveled As: Couple Reviewed: 5 years ago
+13 Night Transatlantic Eastbound (San Juan To Malaga) Sail Date: April 15, 2012 Ship: Adventure of the Seas Cabin Type: Balcony Traveled As: Couple Reviewed: 5 years ago

 First of all, we had a great time on this cruise.
 Plenty of things to do everyday and night.